Hazardous and Special Products (HSP)

 Click the heading below to learn more about your requirements.

-A person is considered a producer under the HSP Regulation if they supply oil filters, oil containers, antifreeze, solvents, paints and coatings, pesticides, fertilizers, pressurized containers or refillable propane containers, fertilizers and mercury-containing barometers, thermometers or thermostats.
+A person is considered a producer under the HSP Regulation if they supply oil filters, oil containers, antifreeze, solvents, paints and coatings, pesticides, pressurized containers (refillable and non-refillable), refillable propane containers, mercury-containing barometers, thermometers or thermostats into Ontario.

 Learn more